skruger/django-kms-field/README.md

 KMS encrypted database field for Django.

-The KMSEncryptedStringField uses your KMS key to encrypt your data before it is stored in the database and it decrypts it again when you read from the database.
+The KMSEncryptedCharField uses your KMS key to encrypt your data before it is stored in the database and it decrypts it again when you read from the database.